apache/apisix-control-plane/README.md

 1. Support the declarative definition of yaml.
 2. Use the memory database to synchronize the gateway status.
 3. Diff capabilities based on memory objects.
-4. sync / update the apisix configuration.
+4. Sync / update the apisix configuration.
 5. Support incremental synchronization.
 6. Support transaction processing.